zordone/toolbox/README.md

 ## Main scripts

-- `npm start` - Start development in browser.
+- `npm start` - Start development in Electron with dev server.
-- `npm run dev` - Start development in Electron.
 - `npm run make` - Build production MacOS app.
-Output: `out/Toolbox-darwin-x64/Toolbox.app`.
+Output: `out/Toolbox-darwin-arm64/Toolbox.app`.

 ## Changing the port

-It's easiest to search for the current port and replace it everywhere.

-- package.json scripts
-- electron.js PORT constant
+- Set the new port parameter of `WebpackPlugin` in `forge.config.ts`.

 ## Changing the icon

-- Put the new icon to `_work/icon.png` in 1024x1024 resolution, then `npm run generate-app-icon`
+- Put the new icon to `_work/icon.png` in 1024x1024 resolution, then `npm run generate-app-icon`.

-## Electron notes

-- If you add files or folders that you don't want to include in the build, add them to `package.json` `packagerConfig.ignore`.
+## Changing the CSP policy

+- If you need to change the default CSP policy, see `devContentSecurityPolicy` in `forge.config.ts`.

 ## Screenshots